kristjanjansen/riga/slides.md

 ---

-# What we are talking about?
+# What we gonna be talking about?

 Let's follow up on Ruben Teijeiro's talk:

 * What does *decouped* / headless Drupal building mean *in practice*?
-* Where should I start *learning modern frontend* stack?
+* How should I *learn about modern frontend* stack?
-* What is the *future of Drupal* user interdace?
+* What is the *future of Drupal* administration interface?

 ---